SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

       * **Publish AWS WAF data to Sumo**
       * **Publish AWS Network Firewall data to Sumo**
       <br/><img src={useBaseUrl('img/integrations/amazon-aws/cis-for-aws-param-3.png')} alt="AWS service configuration" style={{border: '1px solid gray'}} width="700"/>
-1. If you selected **Yes** in the preceding step, in the following sections accept the default values to set up each source. <br/>If you selected **No**, in the following sections you must replace the source category name with the value for your existing installed source.
+1. If you selected **Yes** in the preceding step, you can accept the default values in the following sections to set up each source, unless there are any values you'd like to change.
+If you selected **No** in the preceding step, in the following sections you *must* replace the source category name with the value of your existing installed source.

        <details>